IN HINDI, SAMBHALI MEANS “STRENGTHENING OF THE DEPRIVED.

 SENSORY OVERLOAD:

 I woke early to the sun’s rays streaming through the gap in the curtains, casting a warm glow through the room.
 Well, sort of.
-What really woke me was the sound of 9 or 10 stray dogs barking, two cows mooing, three car horns blowing and a partridge in a pear tree!
-It was noisy, and I had a headache; the glowing sun was just a bonus.
+What really woke me was the cacophony of 9 or 10 stray dogs barking, two cows mooing, three car horns blowing and a partridge in a pear tree!
+The noise was overwhelming, and I could feel a headache creeping in; the glowing sun was just a bonus.
 I opened the doors to the outside to discover that it was already warm.
-I could smell last night’s curry and leaned over the balcony, hoping I would feel better soon.
+The air was thick with the lingering aroma of last night’s curry, and I leaned over the balcony, hoping I would feel better soon.

 After the morning briefing with Govind, the teachers, volunteers, and I jumped into our respective minibuses and set off to the Empowerment Centres.
 These centres represent the Trust’s core focus; each is designed to give women from deprived Hindu and Muslim areas good primary education and vocational training in sewing and embroidery.
 When we reached the end of our quiet, dusty road, the noise doubled instantly; it was pure chaos.
-The two French volunteer girls laughed when they realised this was my first traffic experience in India.
+The two French volunteer girls laughed when they realised this was my first traffic experience in India, a chaotic symphony of honking horns and swerving vehicles.

 Before I left, I’d been warned that travelling in India would likely cause sensory overload; they weren’t joking.
-I had already woken to the smell of aromatic spices, had consumed two curries by breakfast, and now my ears and eyes were working overtime.
-I gripped the door handle and hoped for the best as we sped through thestreets towards our destination.
+I had already woken to the smell of aromatic spices and consumed a late-night curry and one for breakfast, and now my ears and eyes were working overtime.
+I gripped the door handle and hoped for the best as we sped through the streets towards our destination.

 When I was brave enough to look up, I couldn’t see any traffic rules being observed.
 Indicators weren’t used, and whole families rode on two wheels.
 One child perched on the back of a bike had six chickens in a basket upon her knee.
 Cows sauntered across the road, and vehicles swerved to avoid them.
-I’m convinced that the traffic lights and zebra crossings were only for decorative purposes, considering how diligently they were ignored.
+It was an unruly symphony of movement, a thrilling adventure in every moment.
+Considering how diligently they were ignored, I’m convinced that the traffic lights and zebra crossings were only for decorative purposes.

 When the traffic did stop, courageous people approached the van, hoping we’d give them money before the congestion cleared.
 However, the chaos seemed controlled.
 I was the only one in a panic; the driver seemed calm, texting his friends and honking at every other driver he could see.
-And in turn, they honked back.
-It was a honking mess!
+His calm demeanour amid the honking mess reassured me that we were in safe hands.

 AYESHA: